abx1709/ACM_Task_Aadarsh_P_P/Task1-BitManipulation/137. Single Number II/Explanation.md

+### Problem Overview
+The task is to find the single number in an integer array `nums`, where every other number appears exactly three times.
+The solution must have linear runtime complexity and use only constant extra space.

 ### Initialization
 A variable `res` is initialized to `0`.
 This variable will hold the resulting single number that appears exactly once.